This is the Society's quarterly journal and it is free to members.

 Writing articles for Suffolk Roots

-Do remember to quote your membership number when submitting your article so those readers who may have information to pass on to you, or questions to raise, can contact you through the society.
+Do remember to quote your membership number when submitting your article so those readers who may have information to pass on, or questions to raise, can contact you through the society.

 Remember that anything dowloaded from the internet will probably be only 72 dpi which is fine for viewing on a screen but will appear very 'blocky' on the printed page and thus detrimental to the maintenace of a 'quality' publication (for which 300 dpi is the preferred standard).

-The journal is keen to print those unpublished photographs of historic Suffolk hidden away in your family collections.
+The journal is keen to print those unpublished photographs of historic Suffolk which you may have hidden away in your family collections.
 If damaged pictures need to be retouched for publication, we'll send you a new print!

 If your article includes photographs or long quotations from another publication you should seek permission from the author to use them unless the original material is beyond the copyright expiry date.